wavefrontHQ/docs/pages/doc/users_account_managing.md

 ## Switch Between UI Versions

-If your environment has been set up to offer the v2 Beta UI option, you can easily switch between UI versions.
+If your environment has been set up to offer the v2 UI option, you can easily switch between UI versions.

 1. Click the gear icon <i class="fa fa-cog"/> on the task bar and select your username.
 1. Select the UI Version that you want to work in.